Things You Should Know about Pet Tumors

 - Mouth and throat cancer - There are several types of cancer that can develop in animals' mouths and throats.
 They require aggressive treatment.

-- Lymphoma – Cancer of the lymph tissue, or lymphoma, is the most common type of cancer seen by vets.
+- Lymphoma - Cancer of the lymph tissue, or lymphoma in dogs, is the most common type of cancer seen by vets.
 Often, this cancer spreads, requiring treatment of not only the lymph nodes, but the liver, spleen, and even bone marrow.

 These are just a few possible cancers that your pet can get.
 Just as with cancer in humans, it's important to know exactly what kind of cancer you're dealing with, as well as what stage the cancer is at, in order to develop a treatment plan.